Axway/mft-convert/content/en/docs/TransferCFT/concepts/c_bandwidth/r_use_cases_bandwidth.md

 title: "Bandwidth use cases"
 linkTitle: "Bandwidth use cases"
 weight: 220
---- This topic presents three bandwidth scenarios, with suggested unified configuration (UCONF) setting required to implement each of the following use cases:
+---This topic presents three bandwidth scenarios, with suggested unified configuration (UCONF) setting required to implement each of the following use cases:

 - [Limiting overall bandwidth](#Limit)
 - [Prioritizing data transfer](#Prioriti)